What does it mean to live a godly life?

-The church at Corinth was overflowing with the gifts of the Holy Spirit, but as Paul points out in 1 Corinthians, this was not a church that overflowed with holy and pure lives!
+The church at Corinth was overflowing with the gifts of the Holy Spirit, but as Paul points out in his letter known as 1 Corinthians, this was not a church that overflowed with holy and pure lives!

-This is an illustration that shows that the baptism of the Spirit and sanctification are two separate things.
+This example shows that the baptism of the Spirit and sanctification are two separate things.

-Dr Martyn Lloyd-Jones said that sanctification is a present tense filling of the Holy Spirit, AND obedience to the Lord.
+D. M. Lloyd-Jones said that sanctification is a present tense filling of the Holy Spirit AND obedience to the Lord.

 It is our responsibility to be filled with the Holy Spirit and to be obedient to God’s Word.

 This obedience to what the Lord has put into the Bible will show itself through us as having wisdom and faith.

 5. How the word sanctification is used in the New Testament

 - not used in the New International Version of the Bible – the translators preferred to use the word ‘holiness’.

 - ‘sanctified’ is used 9 times in the New International Version.